Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: for discrete and discontinuous distributions

-While a discontinuous function does not have a derivative in a classical sense, the gradient $\nabla U(\btheta)$ can be defined through a notion of \textit{distributional derivatives} and the corresponding Hamilton's equations \eqref{eq:hamilton} can be interpreted as a \textit{measure-valued differential inclusion} \citep{stewart00}.
-A solution of a (measure-valued) differential inclusion problem is in general not unique unlike that of a smooth ordinary differential equation.
-To find the solution that preserves the critical properties of Hamiltonian dynamics, therefore we rely on a so-called \textit{selection principle} \citep{ambrosio08} and construct a solution with desirable properties as follows.
+Suppose $U(\theta)$ is piecewise smooth; that is, the domain has a partition $\mathbb{R}^d = \cup_k \Omega_k$ such that $U(\theta)$ is smooth on the interior of $\Omega_k$ and the boundary $\partial \Omega_k$ is a $(d - 1)$-dimensional piecewise smooth manifold.
+While the classical definition of gradient $\nabla U(\btheta)$ makes no sense on a discontinuity set $\cup_k \partial \Omega_k$, it can be defined through a notion of \textit{distributional derivatives} and the corresponding Hamilton's equations \eqref{eq:hamilton} can be interpreted as a \textit{measure-valued differential inclusion} \citep{stewart00}.
+In this case, a solution is in general non-unique unlike that of a smooth ordinary differential equation.
+To find a solution that preserves critical properties of Hamiltonian dynamics, we rely on a so-called \textit{selection principle} \citep{ambrosio08} as follows.